oddlama/fora-docs/usage/writing-deploys/inventories.md

 An inventory is either an inventory module file like `inventory.py`, or an ad-hoc url like `example.com` or `root@localhost`.
 Usually an inventory is defined as a module.

-All special attributes that can be defined by an inventory are documented in [InventoryWrapper](TODO).
+All special attributes that can be defined by an inventory are documented in [`InventoryWrapper`](TODO).
 For simplicity, you can regard your inventory module like an "instance" of this wrapper class.
 You can override the documented attributes and functions to modify it to you needs.